odinuge/authproxy/README.md

 # Whale AuthProxy
-> Whale auth support together with the nginx ingress
+> Whale auth support together with the NGINX ingress

+## Configuration

+## Todo

+* Verify that the user has access to the requested resource
+* Tracing Support
+* Prometheus monitoring, requests, status codes and content-type

-## Nginx
+## NGINX

-Header: HTTP_X_ORIGINAL_URL
-Query param: rd=url
+* X-ORIGINAL-URL
+* ?rd=url

 ## How it works

-* Nginx proxies to this server to check auth.
+* NGINX proxies to this server to check auth
-* Returns 200 or 401 based on session auth status.
+* Returns 200 or 401 based on session status
 * If 401 is returned, proxy to the sign in page
-* Redirect to gate for auth validation
-* Redirects back and updates the session
+* Sign in with a JWT token issued by DEX